ranger-ross/nihongo-stats/README.md

 If you have a feature request or bug you would like to report please use [GitHub Issues](https://github.com/ranger-ross/nihongo-stats/issues) to report them.

 When opening an issue please do you best to include as much information as possible.

+### Bugs

-If you are reporting a bug, if possible include a screenshot of the issue.
+If you are reporting a bug please include a description of the bug and a screenshot of the issue if possible.

+### Feature Requests

-If you are requesting a new feature, feel free to include possible ways to implement it.
+If you are requesting a new feature, please include why it is important and use cases.
+Also feel free to include ideas and possible ways to implement the feature.

 ## Contributing